The machine consists of a hopper (for dumping in bags of loose insulation), engine, blower, and hose.

 * First number refers to rental with no concurrent purchase of insulation from that store.
-Second number refers to rental plus purchase of minimum of 20 bags of loose-fill insulation (1 day free).
+The second number refers to rental plus purchase of a minimum of 20 bags of loose-fill insulation (1 day free).

 Renting vs. Purchasing a Blower: Typical Brand and Quality

 Top-quality blowers have a large capacity and enormous speed.
 For example, the Heat-Seal 5500, pushes between 82 to 135 bags per hour (cellulose; fiberglass).